bcgov/GDX-Analytics/examples/gov.bc.ca/README.md

 ## GDX Analytics CMS Lite Dev Code

 This code is the inline script that the CMS Lite team will use to do development on.
+It only connects to Snowplow Mini and will need to be updated to the pipeline when development is complete.

 ## Project Status